Sharding in Managed Service for ClickHouse®

 You can add hosts to a shard.

-- Clusters with a multi-host shard have ClickHouse® Keeper or ZooKeeper replication already running, which means you can immediately add hosts to the shard.
+- In clusters with a multi-host shard, ClickHouse® Keeper or ZooKeeper replication is already enabled, which means you can immediately add hosts to the shard.

-- In clusters with single-host shards, you need to enable fault tolerance using ZooKeeper, and only then add hosts to the shard.
+- In clusters with single-host shards, you should first turn on the ClickHouse® Keeper or ZooKeeper coordination service and only then proceed to add hosts to the shard.

-For more information about replication, ClickHouse® Keeper, and ZooKeeper, see Replication.
+For more information about replication, ClickHouse® Keeper, and ZooKeeper, see this guide.

 -